Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

 Heat Players to Watch

-- Adebayo leads the Heat with 20.4 points per game and 9.2 rebounds, while also averaging 3.2 assists.
+- Adebayo posts 20.4 points and 9.2 rebounds per game -- both team highs.
+He is also averaging 3.2 assists, shooting 54% from the floor.

-- Butler is tops on the Heat at 5.3 assists per game, while also putting up 5.9 rebounds and 22.9 points.
+- Butler averages a team-high 5.3 assists per contest.
+He is also averaging 22.9 points and 5.9 rebounds, shooting 53.9% from the floor.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!